 If you didn’t know any better, you’d see the smoke stacks in the distance and drive right by.
 Nothing to see here!

-Driving down Florida’s gulf coast, midway between Tampa and Sarasota, is the Tampa Electric Company’s Manatee Viewing Center in Apollo Beach.
-Tampa Electric’s Manatee Viewing Center is a federally designated manatee sanctuary where dozens of manatees gather to bask in the warm, clean discharge waters of the Big Bend Power Station.
-Viewing platforms, tidal walkways, a butterfly garden, and an environmental education center are here for visitors to enjoy.
+Driving down Florida’s West Coast, midway between Tampa and Sarasota, is the Tampa Electric Company’s (Teco) Manatee Viewing Center in Apollo Beach.
+This federally designated manatee sanctuary draws dozens of manatees to the warm, clean waters of the Big Bend Power Station discharge canal.

 The Manatee Viewing Center opened in 1986.
-Tampa Electric built the observation platform at Big Bend Station after it became evident that manatees were seeking refuge here when the open waters got too cold, and over the years more than one million visitors have come to see and learn about these endangered marine mammals.
+Tampa Electric built the observation platform overseeing the warm water discharge canal at Big Bend Station after it became evident that manatees were seeking refuge here when the open waters got too cold.
+Over the years, more than one million people have visited the viewing area to see and learn about these endangered marine mammals.

 We visited on a weekday while making the drive from Tampa to Sanibel Island.
 The Viewing Center proved an excellent diversion from the long car ride, and we ended up spending a solid hour watching the manatees, checking out the educational displays, and walking the half mile tidal walkway.

 Inside the Manatee Viewing Center’s Environmental Education Building, colorful displays draw you into the world of the manatee and their habitat.
+Kids can inspect manatee bones, piece together puzzles and feel the blast of a hurricane in the center’s simulator.
 Other displays illustrate how Big Bend Power Station generates electricity and prepares for storms and emergencies.
 There is also a nice gift shop.

-The Florida manatee is a large, plant-eating, warm-blooded marine animal found in Florida’s shallow coastal waters, rivers and springs.
-Although the Manatee Viewing Center is a look-don’t-touch facility, the manatee’s mild demeanor makes swimming with the manatees a popular activity in Florida.
+The Florida manatee is a large, gentle, plant-eating, warm-blooded marine animal found in Florida’s shallow coastal waters, rivers and springs.
+The Manatee Viewing Center is a look-don’t-touch facility.

 Manatees move freely within salt and fresh water habitats, often in water less than six-feet deep, where underwater vegetation is most abundant.
 Manatees are a migratory species and Tampa Bay is home to more than 600 manatees, and scientists estimate there are 5,000 in Florida’s waters.